Why You Should Work With A Disability Content Specialist

 - Emojis (are used for visual content)

-- Links or hashtags (aren't clickable in alt text fields)
+- Links (aren't clickable in alt text fields)

 - Symbols (like ™ or © get read aloud awkwardly)